-‘Better Call Saul’ Season 3 Premiere Date, TCA Panel Talk And Sneak Peek Trailer
+‘Better Call Saul’ Season 3 Premiere Date, TCA Panel Talk, And Sneak Peek Trailer

 — Entertainment Weekly (@EW) January 15, 2017

-When it comes to character expectations in Season 3 of Better Call Saul, Giancarlo Esposito said that he hoped television viewers would be just as surprised by Gus Fring’s character as they are by Saul’s, as Entertainment Weekly report.
+When it comes to character expectations in Season 3 of Better Call Saul, Giancarlo Esposito said that he hoped television viewers would be just as surprised by Gus Fring’s character as they are by Saul’s, as Entertainment Weekly reports.

 “We unroll it in a way that will leave you with a thirst.
 We’re in a show that’s very unexpected.
 Jimmy McGill is a character who you look at and just when you think he’s slopping off of all of those characteristics that you’ve seen, he comes right back to a place where you’re surprised by it, so I’m hoping that Gustavo Fring will be similar in that way.”

-Fans of Better Call Saul may be wondering what Season 3 will bring for the character of Gus Fring, and Esposito was curious about this himself as he related that that there was plenty of material available if the show would be attempting to show the rise of Gus.
+Fans of Better Call Saul may be wondering what Season 3 will bring for the character of Gus Fring, and Esposito was curious about this himself as he related that there was plenty of material available if the show would be attempting to reveal the rise of Gus.

 “I also mentioned that it would be wonderful for me to realize if the show were something about the rise of Gus.
 I think there’s enough backstory within Gus to support that.
 But that didn’t stop me from wanting to be a part of this particular group.”

-In November, viewers had their first sneak peek of Season 3 of Better Call Saul, but now the producers have given us a three minute and three second peek at a new episode that is titled “Crisis Averted” to get us prepared for the April 10 premiere date.
+In November, viewers had their first sneak peek of Season 3 of Better Call Saul, but now the producers have given us a three-minute-and-three-second peek at a new episode that is titled “Crisis Averted” to get us prepared for the April 10 premiere date.

 [Featured Image by Frederick M. Brown/Getty Images]